Feeling conflicted with advice about raising a spoiled baby? Put your doubts to rest and learn what it really means to “spoil a baby.”

 In other words, how do you want to balance the baby’s needs with those of yours, your family, your work, and your home?

 For instance, don’t feel chastised for spoiling if you have no problem with—and in fact, enjoy—holding him all day.
-You prioritize the values and enjoyment you feel for being with him often.
+You prioritize the enjoyment you feel for being with him often.
 Any sleep deprivation or inconvenience is easily forgiven.

 Or maybe you set your expectations differently.